How to Wire a 3-Way Switch

 - The red wire, which is connected to the first switch’s common terminal, leads back to the fixture.

 Figure B: 3-Way Switch Wire Diagram — Power to Light Switch

-- In this diagram, the incoming hot wire attaches to the first switch's common dark-colored terminal.
+- In this diagram, the incoming hot wire is attached to the first switch’s common dark-colored terminal.